1953 Achingmori incident

-The Achingmori incident refers to an event in the year 1953 when a group of Daphla tribals of the Tagin people killed 47 members of an Indian government party including personnel of the Assam Rifles and tribal porters during an administrative tour in Achingmori in present-day Arunachal Pradesh.
-Apart from tribal rivalries and unfollowed security protocols, the massacre was also attributed to a rumour that the government party was there to free slaves.
-A village priest had also confirmed this through an omen.
-The tribal leaders who were guilty were jailed for three to four years.
-This was considered as too short a period by the Galong tribals who were also victims in the massacre.
-They in turn killed one of the leaders behind the massacre.
+The Achingmori incident refers to an event in 1953 when a group of Daphla tribals of the Tagin people led by secessionist, Tako Mra, killed 47 members of an Indian government party including personnel of the Assam Rifles and tribal porters during an administrative tour in Achingmori in present-day Arunachal Pradesh.
+The indigenous communities, particularly the Tagin people, viewed Indian administrative expansion as a direct threat to their cultural and territorial sovereignty.
+As Indian authorities sought to establish greater control over the frontier regions, tensions grew between the local tribes and the government.

 Background

-The area in which the incident happened, as well as nearby areas, were completely un-administered at the time.
+During the early years of independent India, the integration of the tribal regions of North-East Frontier Agency (NEFA) into the Indian Union was met with resistance.

+Tako Mra, the leader of the Tagin group involved in the Achingmori Incident, was a seasoned tactician with prior military experience.
+He was deeply influenced by guerrilla warfare strategies, which he effectively employed to challenge external control over his homeland.
+In an address to the Indian state he had remarked,“If India pushes to incorporate the Abor Hills, my men will fight back.
+We cannot go from being ruled by an elite in Britain to one in New Delhi.”

 There were no roads or communication, and the tribals of the area were also unfamiliar with not only Indian administration, but any type of external administration.
 The Daflas were some of the most primitive of the tribes restricted to a certain area in the Daphla Hills, unaware of modern administration.
 In 1953 Nehru stated in the parliament that "The fact that that place is not an administered area does not mean that it is outside — I am not talking about law, but of practice — the territory of the Indian Union.
 As a matter of fact, we are administering area beyond it, the border area that is administered.
 We have outposts and checkposts beyond that.
 These are virgin forests in between and the question does not arise of their considering in a constitutional sense what their position is.
 I do not think they are acquainted with any Constitution."

-At the time, the Indian government was also following a policy of restraint when establishing administration throughout NEFA (now called Arunachal Pradesh).
-In 1951, India, represented by an Assistant Political Officer, Ralengnao Khathing, took control of Tawang with just one platoon (36 soldiers), of the Assam Rifles, a paramilitary force.